hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ### Enumerating enums

 This code snippet converts a string to an enum.
 The converter implementation is a function template.
-The function template parameter is "captured" before template instatization, and processed with `EnumDriver`.
-`EnumDriver`'s constructor is waiting an `const ipr::Enum&` that is the IPR node of `T`.

 ```C++
 // origin